 Downward Departures in Florida Criminal Sentencing

-When it comes to Florida criminal sentencing, there are a lot of common misconceptions about downward departures.
+There are a lot of common misconceptions about downward departures.
 To put it simply, a downward departure in Florida is a sentence imposed by a judge that is lower than the sentence calculated by Florida’s Criminal Punishment Code.

 When you are charged with a felony in Florida, you are sentenced pursuant to Florida’s Criminal Punishment Code (CPC)—colloquially referred to as “the scoresheet.”
 The CPC assigns a numerical value for each felony offense based on a ranking system.
 The CPC uses a complex formula that considers a number of different factors, like prior criminal history (both felonies and misdemeanors), injury to victim, offense level, and whether there are probation violations.
 It uses all these factors to calculate the offender’s lowest permissible prison sentence in months.
 The judge then has the authority to sentence the offender anywhere between the lowest permissible sentence (calculated by the CPC) and the statutory maximum.